This post contains some affiliate links. Please see our disclosures for more information.

 Fortunately, there are steps you can take to protect your wallet, as well as your personal safety.

-1. Compare prices across reputable sellers and platforms
+1. Compare pre-owned designer bag prices across reputable sellers and platforms

 If you are buying pre-owned, then you want to get a handbag in the best condition and at the best price.
+You'll also most likely want to be able to buy your pre-owned designer handbags for cheap.
 And that means spending some time looking to see what's out there for sale.

 2. Authenticate the handbag if in doubt

 Purchasing a fake handbag bag is not worth it.
 It can also be a complete waste of money and a nightmare to deal with if you find out after you've paid for and received the bag.
 So make sure that if you are buying from a luxury consignment store, they are reputable.
-Review the photos and description in details.
+Review the photos and descriptions in detail.

 3. Ask for the lowest price